pytorch/tutorials/beginner_source/pytorch_with_examples.rst

 Here we introduce the most fundamental PyTorch concept: the **Tensor**.
 A PyTorch Tensor is conceptually identical to a numpy array: a Tensor is an n-dimensional array, and PyTorch provides many functions for operating on these Tensors.
-Like numpy arrays, PyTorch Tensors do not know anything about deep learning or computational graphs or gradients;
-they are a generic tool for scientific computing.
+Behind the scenes, Tensors can keep track of a computational graph and gradients, but they're also useful as a generic tool for scientific computing.

-However unlike numpy, PyTorch Tensors can utilize GPUs to accelerate their numeric computations.
+Also unlike numpy, PyTorch Tensors can utilize GPUs to accelerate their numeric computations.
 To run a PyTorch Tensor on GPU, you simply need to cast it to a new datatype.